Tracks and Topics

 A one-hour session presented by an industry expert from a vendor neutral perspective.

-These TED Talk-style, micro-presentations are no longer than 10 minutes and are intended to give the audience exposure to multiple ideas and concepts in a concise manner.
-The conference organizers will group together several lightning talks to be delivered by different speakers in a single session.
+These TED Talk-style, micro-presentations are no longer than 20 minutes and are intended to give the audience exposure to multiple ideas and concepts in a concise manner.
+Lightning Talks will take place in the exhibit hall on the Knowledge + Networking Stage, sponsored by Data Center Knowledge.

 A discussion about a specific topic amongst a selected group of subject matter experts who share differing perspectives.
 Panel sessions may be one or two hours.